Gongzi-Zhang/pcrex/readme.md

 * TCheckRuns: check the diff between bcms and bpms, maybe one see something while others not
 * TCheckRuns: cor? how to use it?
 * TCheckRuns: Correlation, two (more) variables along time

-# problem
-* munmap_chunk(): invalid pointer
-* end of run: double free or corruption
-  -- if you have more than 2 lines in the config file that has only variable name and no ending semicomment, -- then you will find this bug.
-Which is caused by this line:
-      vector<char *> fields = Split(line, ';');
-  -- in ParseComp() and ParseCor() functions.

-  -- I do not know why?
-Though by googling, i can know that is caused by invalid pointer passed -- to free() function.

-  -- looks like no invalid-variable-name-chars (like ',', ':') are allowed in the variable name